SEllert/cucumber-sign-up/README.md

 - To add environment info to your reports, update `src/support/environment-info.ts` and `src/support/generate-report.js`.
 - For custom tags or new test types, simply add them to your `.feature` files and reference them in your scripts.
+- For more advanced reporting, see the [multiple-cucumber-html-reporter documentation](https://www.npmjs.com/package/multiple-cucumber-html-reporter).